-Miyah Sundermeyer is a Database and Project Assistant for the Center for Leadership in Disability at the School of Public Health at Georgia State University.
+Miyah Sundermeyer is a Clerk for the Center for Leadership in Disability at the School of Public Health at Georgia State University.

 Prior to her work at Georgia State, Sundermeyer received her associate in science degree at Georgia Perimeter College, where she did most of her work concentrating in psychology in 2010.
 During that same year, she transferred her credits to Georgia State University to continue her education in psychology.